leios/space-junk/src/content/joanne_1_2.md

 But I wasn't upset at all.
 I don't know what I was feeling, exactly.
 Maybe it was pride for my daughter who took initiative to either stay up late or get up early to solve a complex problem.
-Maybe it was happiness that she hadn't started her teenage rebelious phase and was still willing to hang out with an old man like me.
+Maybe it was happiness that she hadn't started her teenage rebellious phase and was still willing to hang out with an old man like me.
 Without realizing it, a smile crept up on my face and I chuckled to myself.

 And I think that was it.